JetBrains/ring-ui/docs/breaking-changes.md

 ### 24-06-2017: major tests refactoring

 #### Enzyme
 Airbnb's [enzyme](http://airbnb.io/enzyme) was introduced as a tool for testing React output.
-Please refer to it's [API docs](http://airbnb.io/enzyme/docs/api/) and to the list of `chai-enzyme` [assertions](https://github.com/producthunt/chai-enzyme#table-of-contents).
+Please refer to its [API docs](http://airbnb.io/enzyme/docs/api/) and to the list of `chai-enzyme` [assertions](https://github.com/producthunt/chai-enzyme#table-of-contents).

 ##### Which helper should I use?
 When using enzyme, a tough question is which of the `shallow/mount/render` helpers to use.
 Here's a simple checklist for that.